Data & Assessment

 Individual Student Assessment Accessibility Profile (ISAAP) Tool

-The 2016-17 ISAAP Tool (xlms) is an optional resource designed to help school teams plan and activate designated supports and accommodations with the SBAC.
+The 2017-18 ISAAP Tool (xlms) is an optional resource designed to help school teams plan and activate designated supports and accommodations with the SBAC.
 It will produce online student settings files that can be uploaded directly into TOMS.
-This CAASPP Accessibility and Accommodations Video from December 16, 2015 offers information and a demonstration of the ISAAP for district and school teams.
+Go to the CAASPP Accessibility and Accommodations Support page to learn specific details on using this resource.

 The seven-step process offered below is one method schools can use in conjunction with the ISAAP Tool for planning accessibility supports.